BarthMedia/StudioForm/README.md

 Download the file (/zip) --> Open it in Visual Studio Code --> Open the terminal --> In the terminal type "npm i" --> And then "npm start" --> Press "http://localhost:1234" --> You will be redirected to a bmg.studio documentation page where you need to click "copy snippet to clipboard" --> Paste this snippet in the header code of your page/project settings --> Publish your Webflow project --> Go to the bmg.studio documentation page and press "Continue to Webflow.io"

-(Make sure you have npm installed -> https://nodejs.org/en/download)
+(Make sure you have npm installed: https://nodejs.org/en/download)

 <br>